If you have tried claiming a compensation, you may know it already.

 In many situations it applies also to non-EU airlines.

 It doesn't matter if you're a European or not.

 You can do it yourself, or you can work with us.

-If you decide to do it yourself, contact your airline and refer to the EU regulation 261/2004.
+If you decide to do it yourself, contact your airline, ask for compensation and refer to the EU regulation 261/2004.

 Mention that, according to the regulation, you are entitled to a compensation because technical problems are within the airline’s control.
 It is commonly known that technical problems, except hidden manufacturing defects, are the airline’s responsibility.

 But if you want a hassle free solution, work with us.